simkimsia/experiment-mbe-simpleclass/README.md

 # experiment-mbe-simpleclass
-this is an experimental repo to learn model based engineering by doing. immediate (and probably intermediate) aim is to produce a python equivalent of the SimpleClass.java
+This is an experimental repo to learn model based engineering by doing.

+The immediate (and probably intermediate) aim is to produce a python equivalent of the SimpleClass.java

 ## structure